alienmaster9/vidtok-vidone-video-chat-using-tokboxs-opentok-api/readme.txt

 == Installation ==

-To get started with your Vidtok's vid{show} install please use the following instructions.
+To get started with your Vidtok's vid{one} install please use the following instructions.

 1. Upload the `vidone` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Register with Vidtok via the vid{one} WordPress settings page.
 1. Go to your widget section of your WordPress dashboard and look for the vid{one} Widget.
-1. Place the vid{one} Widget into your active siderbar widgets. <em>Note that you must have dynamic_sidebar() activate in your theme for the plugin to work correctly.</em>
+1. Place the vid{one} Widget into your active siderbar widgets. `Note that you must have dynamic_sidebar() activate in your theme for the plugin to work correctly.`

 == Screenshots ==